kogsio/coursecatalog/README.md

 ## Sensemaking
 Before running [sensemaking.py](sensemaking.py), you need to download all the catalog pages and merge them into one file.
 You can do that by running [courseCatalog.py](courseCatalog.py) first and then [merge.py](merge.py).

-Note: the merged files has over 45,000 lines of html.
+Note: the merged file has over 45,000 lines of html.
 Parsing will be slow.